• Jul 22, 2025

 • Period: 3-4 days.

-• Best Time to Visit: It comes from March to May, and September through November.
+• Best Time to Visit: March to May and September through November.

 Chopta Trek combines spirituality and the beauty of nature.
 When you start trekking in Chopta, you will ascend to Tungnath, the highest Shiva temple in the world, and climb steeply to Chandrashila.
 The 360-degree views of the Himalayan peaks like Nanda Devi and Trishul are Jaw-Dropping because you will not see the scenery from this high altitude anywhere else.
-Altitude may be higher than most beginner hikes, but the path is short and straightforward once acclimatisation is done.
+The altitude may be higher than on most beginner hikes, but the path is short and straightforward once acclimatisation is complete.

 Highlights: